 TRAIL CONDITION: GOOD

-Backcountry hikers be aware of the upcoming hunting and trapping seasons on the DNR properties.
+Backcountry hikers be aware of hunting and trapping seasons on DNR properties.
 See the season dates here.
 It is highly suggested that you were a hunter orange item during any hunting season.

 With the removal of trees in the tornado area, timber harvested sections have become over grown with green brier, tree seedlings, and weeds, etc. To follow the KT through these sections, there are marks with two different color posts.
 Orange color marks the trail in the tornado area.
 Brown color marks the trail in the timber harvest sections between US 56 to Oxley Trailhead.